 This division is responsible for the leadership, development and operation of a comprehensive Parks, Recreation and Cultural Arts system.
-This includes administrative functions, strategic planning, outreach, long-range capital and program planning, community engagement with boards and commissions, development of partnerships with other agencies and non-profits, acquisition and development of properties, grant writing and monitoring for compliance, development of the biennial budget, and establishment of performance measures and goals.
+This includes administrative functions, strategic planning, outreach, long-range capital and program planning, development of partnerships with other agencies and non-profits, acquisition and development of properties, grant writing and monitoring for compliance, development of the biennial budget, and establishment of performance measures and goals.